MinimalBible/MinimalBible.github.io/_posts/2014-08-01-replatform-retrospective.md

 Lesson 2: Static objects are awful
 ----------------------------------

 Every enterprise application I've worked on, and most Android applications, all have a dependency injection system of some form.
-I've previously outlined a number of them **link here**, but I settled on Dagger.
+I've previously [outlined a number of them]({% post_url 2014-05-07-framework-faceoff.md %}), but I settled on Dagger.

 **Problem:**